gloryknight/cyan_audit/doc/cyanaudit_changelog.md

   whether an existing backup file is complete or if it needs to be rewritten.
 - Simplified cyanaudit_dump.pl by removing archival functionality.
 This functionality is now moved into the function fn_prune_audit_log_archive().
+- Log partition tables are now named according to when they start rather than end, and there is no more tb_audit_current (so that it doesn't have to be renamed, and can be backed up and restored correctly).
 - Lots and lots of code cleanup

 0.9.5 -> 0.9.6